KooKoo

 KooKoo is the debut solo album by American singer Debbie Harry, released on July 27, 1981, by Chrysalis Records.
-Produced by Nile Rodgers and Bernard Edwards of Chic, the album was recorded whilst Harry took a break from her band Blondie.
+Produced by Nile Rodgers and Bernard Edwards of Chic, the album was recorded while Harry took a break from her band Blondie.
 It was a moderate commercial success, reaching number 25 on the US Billboard 200 and number six on the UK Albums Chart.

 Background

 KooKoo was recorded while Harry and boyfriend Chris Stein were taking a break from the band Blondie.
 The album was produced by Nile Rodgers and Bernard Edwards of the R&B band Chic, who had just had major success working with Diana Ross on her 1980 album Diana.
 Harry and Stein first met the pair at the Power Station recording studio in New York while Blondie were recording their 1979 album Eat to the Beat, and they remained good friends in the intervening years.
 KooKoo was one of three albums to be (co)written and produced by Rodgers and Edwards in 1981, the other two being Chic's fifth album Take It Off and Johnny Mathis' I Love My Lady, which remained unreleased until 2017.

 KooKoo showcased the early fusion of funk, rock and dance music that would become the trademark of Rodgers and Edwards, and this style would later be evident on albums such as David Bowie's Let's Dance, Duran Duran's Notorious, the Power Station's self-titled debut album, and Robert Palmer's Riptide.
 Backing vocals were provided by Mark Mothersbaugh and Gerald Casale of Devo, credited as Spud and Pud Devo.